Rasa Sayange

 Better think of something more useful like preserving and nurturing national and traditional culture that is seriously threatened by Arabs, Mr Jero Wacik.

-19. Parvita Says:
+19. Parvita says:

 Indonesia has all that.
 Read geography before you write.